jamiethompson85/jamiethompson85.github.io/draft/draft.md

 * **IAM Database Auth:** Moving away from static, legacy passwords to relying on Google Cloud identity and short-lived tokens.
 * **Cloud SQL/AlloyDB Auth Proxy:** Using these tools to handle the identity chain and ephemeral tokens so applications don't have to.
 * **Secret Manager:** When legacy authentication is unavoidable, knowing how to tightly manage and rotate secrets programmatically.

 **Pillar 2: Network Isolation & Exfiltration Prevention**
 * **VPC Service Controls (VPC-SC):** Defining a service perimeter that acts as a bulkhead, preventing valid credentials from moving data across unauthorized boundaries.
 * **Private Connectivity:** Mastering **Private Service Connect (PSC)** vs. **PSA** to keep traffic off the public internet.

 **Pillar 3: Data Encryption & Sovereignty (CMEK)**
 * **Customer-Managed Encryption Keys (CMEK):** Mastering **Cloud KMS** to manage your own keys.
 By controlling rotation and revocation, you maintain absolute sovereignty over your data.

 * **Cloud Audit Logs:** Configuring Data Access logs to answer the question: "Who read this specific row of sensitive PII?"

 ### 5. Proactive Observability & Performance Tuning
 In the modern stack, monitoring has evolved into Observability.
 We no longer just care if the database is up; we care why a specific query is slow and how it relates to the application's user experience.

-**The Diagnostic Toolkit**
-- **Query Insights:** This is the "X-ray" for Cloud SQL and AlloyDB.
-It allows you to see the exact query string, the user who ran it, and the "wait events" (like lock contention or I/O bottlenecks) causing the delay.
-- **Cloud Trace:** This is the bridge between code and data.
-While Query Insights tells you what is slow in the database, Cloud Trace lets you see how that latency impacts the entire request life cycle—from the initial user click in the frontend to the final row fetch in the backend.

 | Concept | Traditional Monitoring | Modern Observability |
 | :--- | :--- | :--- |